anchore/vunnel/src/vunnel/providers/ubuntu/README.md

 ## Overview

 This provider ingests Canonical's OSV to get vulnerability data about Ubuntu.
-However, this data is incomplete in 3 ways:
+However, this data is incomplete in 4 ways:

 1. It does not cover Ubuntu versions that no longer receive any support
 2. It does not mark CVEs as "won't fix" when Canonical has decided not to publish a fix.
 3. It does not report when a fix became available
+4. It does not list vulnerabilities for packages in base Ubuntu that are only fixed in ESM.

 To work around the first limitation, this provider relies on the `normalized_cve_data` directory written into the cached workspaces by previous